0x4P3/0x4P3.github.io/_posts/2024-08-22-File_Format-PE.md

 ## Getting Started

-A deep understanding of the PE file format is fundamental from Windows malware analyst perspective, as it serves as the foundation for analyzing Windows binaries.
+A deep understanding of the PE (Portable Executable) file format is fundamental from Windows malware analyst perspective, as it serves as the foundation for analyzing Windows binaries.
 In this blog series, I will provide an in-depth breakdown of the PE file format, along with some practical tips to help in your malware analysis.

 If you want to follow along, the tools that I will be using on this blog series are: